fbpx

 “In their righteousness, they will be like great oaks that the LORD has planted for his own glory.”

-It is estimated that we have more than 1500 “great oaks” in our surrounding community today, men living transformed lives, free from addiction, pointing to the faithfulness of God.
+Now, it is estimated that we have more than 1500 “great oaks” in our surrounding community today.
+They are men living transformed lives, free from addiction.
+And pointing to the faithfulness of God.

 And for that, we are both grateful to God and grateful to Mike.

-We look forward to celebrating Mike on our campus in January.
+Soon, we look forward to celebrating Mike’s Military Veteran’s hall of fame induction on our campus in January.

 Youth Ministry Now The Focus of Sawyer Green, NLB Grad 2015